ipfs/community/dignified-js.md

 Gulp is not a hard dependency, it’s just a simple way to structure our tasks at the moment.
 Usually projects only depend on the dignified binaries completely hiding the fact that we are using gulp under the hood.
-So we are free if we want to to switch it out with out any issues.
+So we are free if we want to switch it out without any issues.
 We all enjoy npm scripts, and are using them to call the dignified binaries, but sadly there is no nice way of sharing them yet so for now we are doing it in this way.